valahraban/AID-World-Info-research-sheet/README.md

 # AID-World-Info-research-sheet
-A collection of information gathered from multiple online sources on optimizing the use of world info in AI Dungeon.
+A collection of information gathered from multiple online sources on optimizing the use of world info in the artificial intelligence writing game AI Dungeon.
+Play AI Dungeon here: https://play.aidungeon.io/